Memorable Manitobans: Andrew Lorne Campbell (1920-2014)

 As Chairman of the University of Manitoba’s Centennial Campaign, which oversaw construction of its Max Bell Centre, he received the Peter D. Curry Chancellor’s Award and an honorary Doctor of Laws (1977).
 He was also a charter member of the Advisory Council for St. John’s College Capital Campaign and received an honorary Doctor of Canon Law (1993).
 In recognition of his community service, he received a Queen Elizabeth II Silver Jubilee Medal (1977) and Distinguished Service Award from the Manitoba Bar Association (1992), and was inducted into the Order of Canada (1986).

-He and wife Kathleen had four children.
+On 18 January 1945, he married Kathleen F. Perkin at Moseley, Warwickshire, England and they had two daughters and two sons.
 He was a Life Member of the Manitoba Club, member and Honorary Solicitor for the Lord Selkirk Association of Rupert’s Land, and Honorary Life Member and President (1983-1984) of the St. Andrew’s Society of Winnipeg.

 “Ten Manitobans on honors list,” Winnipeg Free Press, 31 December 1960, page 1.

 Obituary, Winnipeg Free Press, 25 January 2014, page B13.